orthecreedence/cl-rethinkdb/README.md

 Thrown when [next](#next-function) is called on a cursor that has no more results.
 You can test this by using [has-next](#has-next-function).

+### reql-error
+A REQL error.
+This is thrown when there's an error in the returned REQL data from the database.
+For instance, if a time value comes back without a timestamp or binary data type comes back without the payload.
+Generally, if the database itself is functioning correctly, you won't see this error.

 License
 -------
 MIT.
 Enjoy.